 Electrical Cable Selection And Installation

-There are many factors you must consider when you are selecting electrical cables.
+You have many factors to consider when selecting electrical cable.
 Think about what you need the cable to do and how it will be installed.
-Then consider the environment you need the cable to work in.
-Finally, your cable length, diameter and inner insulation may play a role in your choice.

-- In applications that require cable movement, do not restrict the movement with ties.
-This may cause the cable to fail.
+- In applications that require cable movement, do not restrict the movement with ties

-- Before installation, allow all cables to hang freely for 24 hours in the environment where they will be used.
-This will eliminate the tension from the packaging and acclimate the cable to the normal temperature range.
+- Before installation, allow cable to hang freely for 24 hours in the environment where it will be used to help eliminate the tension from the packaging and acclimate the cable to the normal temperature range

-Following these guidelines will provide you with a high-performance, durable cable assembly.
-If you need additional assistance, our experts will be happy to help you choose the exact type of cable for your application.
-We will make sure that your selection holds up to your harsh environment and gives you the longest life span with the greatest reliability.
+If you need additional assistance, our experts will be happy to help you choose the exact cable type for your application.
+We’ll work with you to help confirm that your selection holds up to your specific environment and gives you the longest life span with the greatest reliability.
 We can also create custom cables specifically for your needs.